arkaseth/documenter/README.md

-## A basic note-taking app using the React, Node.js, MongoDB, Socket.io and Quill.
+## A basic note-taking app using React, Node.js, MongoDB, Socket.io and Quill.

 Client runs on localhost:3000 and server on localhost:3001 by default.